Ashutosh-1012/Ashutosh-1012/README.md

 - 👋 Hi, I’m Ashutosh Kumar Giri
-- 👀 I’m interested in Web Development And Data Structure
+- 👀 I’m interested in Web Development and Data Structure and Algorithm
 - 🌱 I’m currently pursuing B.Tech in Computer Science from KIET Group of Institutions Ghaziabad

 <!---